 - Silly Rabbit, Idealism Is for Kids!: Deconstructed: Vidal comes across as cynical because his general practice as a writer in his essays and novels is to subvert and criticize America's self-perception of innocence and naivete and to insist on a more grown-up adult discourse, because he believed that Good Is Not Dumb.
 He regarded America as continually failing to live up to its best sense of itself, although he also believed that its best sense of itself was worth living up to — for example, he was extremely proud of his own family's tradition of public service.

-- Word of Gay: Gore Vidal intended Messala in his screenplay of Ben Hur to be Ben Hur's spurned lover, thus explaining his hatred for him later on.
+- Gore Vidal intended Messala in his screenplay of Ben-Hur (1959) to be Ben-Hur's spurned lover, thus explaining his hatred for him later on.
 Stephen Boyd (the actor who played Messala) was let in on the secret, but Charlton Heston was deliberately kept in the dark.

 - In an interview with Larry Kramer, Vidal admitted that in Burr, he intended the relationship between Alexander Hamilton and George Washington to suggest the latter's attraction to the former.
 The text is ambiguous enough that the reader can take the subtext one of two ways: a sentimental, childless older man on the lookout for a surrogate son, or callous manipulation by his social-climbing protégé.